csound-plugins/csound-plugins/src/klib/docs/dict_get.md

   Get the value at a given key.
 For string values, an empty string is returned when the key is not found.
 For int values, a default value given by the user is returned when the key is not found.

-  ## dict_print

-    dict_print ihandle, [ktrig]

-  Prints the contents of the dict, either at i-time if no trigger is given, or at k-time whenever ktrig is possitive and different from the last value.
-Use -1 to print at every k-cycle.

-  NB: All opcodes work at k-tim.
-The hashtables with int-keys work
-      also at i-time whenever key and value are of i-type (for both set and get actions)

 */

 ksmps = 64